cntunglam/business-loans/docs/reapply.md

 - Has at least 1 ACTIVE loan request OR has closed at least 1 loan
 - AND has received at least 1 offer (Make sure to check outcome status.
 Could be approved but LOST after appointment)
-- AND Applied with Singpass OR made at least 1 appointment
+- AND Applied by made at least 1 appointment
 - AND monthlyIncome > 1250

 ### Successive reapplies (check based on previous re-apply)